sonicrick/RepData_PeerAssessment1/PA1_template.md

 ```

-As can be seen, there are fewer gaps now in the histogram, and both the mean and median values have increased.
+As can be seen, the histogram changed shape, where the bin with the fewest steps now become smaller, and redistributed to other bins which become taller (3rd-5th bins).
+Both the mean and median values have increased.

 ## Are there differences in activity patterns between weekdays and weekends?